 Indiana's Laws on Burglary, Residential Entry, and Criminal Trespass

 Entering another's property without permission can result in charges for burglary, residential entry, or criminal trespass.
-Learn the differences between these crimes and their penalties.

-By , Attorney
+By , Attorney · Mitchell Hamline School of Law

-Burglary in Indiana
+Burglary Laws in Indiana

 Traditionally, burglary was defined as breaking and entering into a home at night with the intent to commit a felony inside.
 Many states have done away with these requirements, but Indiana retains some of the traditional elements, such as the requirement of "breaking and entering."
+Under Indiana's law, a person who "breaks and enters" a building or structure, intending to commit a felony or theft inside, commits a burglary.

 What Does It Mean to "Break and Enter"?

-Despite how it sounds, "breaking and entering" does not require an actual breaking of property, like a door, window, or lock.
-A person breaks and enters by using even the slightest bit of force to gain entry into a building without permission.
+It's considered breaking when a person uses even the slightest bit of force to gain entry into a building without permission.
 For example, opening an unlocked door, raising an unlocked window, or fully pushing open a door left ajar constitutes a "breaking" under Indiana law.

-Intent to Commit a Crime
+Proving Intent to Commit a Crime

-In order to convict a person of burglary, the prosecutor must prove that the defendant entered into the building intending to commit a crime inside.
-Because defendants don't always announce their criminal intentions, how do prosecutors show what they were thinking?
 Usually, the defendant's illicit intention can be determined by the circumstances.
-For example, a juror could find beyond a reasonable doubt that a man who is found in an office building, having pried open the door and rifled through cabinets and drawers, entered the building with criminal intent to commit a theft.
+For example, a juror could find beyond a reasonable doubt that someone entered a building to commit theft if they were found in an office building having pried open the door and rifling through cabinets and drawers.
 The crime of burglary occurs even if the intended felony or theft never occurs, so long as the defendant entered the building with the illicit intent.

-Penalties for Burglary
+What Are the Penalties for Burglary in Indiana?

-• Building or structure.
-Burglary of a building or structure is a level 5 felony and carries a sentence of one to six years in prison.
+Burglary of a building or structure is a level 5 felony, punishable by one to 6 years in prison.
+The penalties increase under the following circumstances:

-• Armed or serious injury.
+Armed or serious injury.
 Burglary committed while armed with a deadly weapon or that results in serious bodily injury to another is a level 2 felony and carries a sentence of 10 to 30 years in prison.

-• Dwelling and serious injury.
+Dwelling and serious injury.
 Burglary of a dwelling that results in serious bodily injury to another is a level 1 felony and carries a sentence of 20 to 40 years in prison.

-In addition to prison time, all felonies in Indiana are punishable by a fine up to $10,000.
+In addition to prison time, all felonies in Indiana are punishable by a fine of up to $10,000.

 (Ind.
-Code Ann. §§ 35-43-2-1; 35-50-2-4 to -7 (2020).)
+Code Ann. §§ 35-43-2-1; 35-50-2-4 to -7 (2023).)

-Residential Entry and Criminal Trespass
+Residential Entry and Criminal Trespass Laws and Penalties in Indiana

 The crimes of residential entry and criminal trespass involve an unlawful entry onto another's property but can be distinguished from burglary in that they do not involve intent to commit an additional crime (such as theft or assault).

-Residential Entry
+Penalties for Residential Entry

-Criminal Trespass
+Penalties for Criminal Trespass

 A person commits criminal trespass by entering onto property without permission from the owner.
 Criminal trespass occurs when a person: